rhaeguard/phont/README.md

 # phont

-a very basic font rendering.
+A very basic True-Type Font rendering.
+Currently, the code is capable of rendering the outline of a glyph.

 <p align="center">
   <img src="./assets/screen_recording.gif" width=700 />